Who can benefit from The Conscious Learner?➤➤

 Do you take insurance?➤➤

 Coaching is not covered by health insurance.
-However, it might be possible to use a personal insurance account (HSA, FSA, or HRA), but you would need to verify this.
+However, it might be possible to use a personal insurance account (HSA, FSA, or HRA) for reimbursement, but you would need to verify this.

 Do you use a sliding scale?➤➤